dascritch/cpu-audio/CONTRIBUTING.md

  - [Graphic interface and webcomponents-dependant features](./tests/tests-interface.html)
  - [API method names](./tests/tests-api.html)

+Those tests [can be run from our mini-site](https://dascritch.github.io/cpu-audio/tests/tests-minimal.html).
+On certain configurations, we still have strange hicks we still don't know how to correct ([#121](#121)), some others may be missed by us.

 Please note that tests aren't done yet on non-default themes.

 Development